Bundesliga: Bayern Munich edge out Hertha in sub-zero Berlin | DW | 05.02.2021

 Bayern certainly didn't have it their own way against a much-improved Hertha.
 The relegation candidates look rejuvenated under Pal Dardai and could have nicked a point.

-When Bayern took the lead on 21 minutes, it was fortunate for the visitors as Kingsley Coman’s shot fizzed off Niklas Stark to loop over the head of goalkeeper Rune Jarstein.
+Bayern's lead was fortunate — Kingsley Coman's shot fizzed off Niklas Stark to loop over the head of goalkeeper Rune Jarstein.

-Dodi Lukebakio should have opened the scoring in just the 3rd minute, but Manuel Neuer produced a fine one-on-one stop to deny the Belgian.
+Dodi Lukebakio should have opened the scoring after just three minutes, and Matheus Cunha should have leveled the score in the final minute.
+Instead, Manuel Neuer's fine form continued and Bayern's luck continued as Cunha's dink trickled agonisingly wide of the far post.

-And when Matheus Cunha chipped the Bayern keeper in the 89th minute, a late point looked on the cards, only for the ball to trickle agonisingly wide of the post.

-Despite the chance slipping through their fingers, Dardai chose to see the positives in a display which gives the club hope after a dismal season so far.
+Despite the chance slipping through their fingers, Dardai chose to see the positives in a display which gives the club hope after a disappointing season so far.

-Despite the scares, Bayern will now they should have ended the contest in the first half.
+Despite the scares, Bayern will know they should have ended the contest in the first half.

-Robert Lewandowski saw a 10th-minute penalty saved by Rune Jarstein, while Coman was guilty of skying an effort into orbit when free inside the box just before the break.
+Robert Lewandowski's penalty after 10 minutes was saved by Rune Jarstein, while Coman was guilty of skying an effort into orbit when free inside the box just before the break.

-They left the Olympic Stadium in a hurry to catch a late-night flight to Qatar.

 And a Club World Cup title wouldn't go astray either.